bgriffen/PythonGUITemplate/README.md

 or,

 * if you don't use EPD, you will need to change the `Common.py` file to have the header not use EPD's distribution.
-Simply replace the following where appropriate (you will need [TraitsUI](https://github.com/enthought/traitsui) however):
+Simply replace the following where appropriate (you will need [TraitsUI](https://github.com/enthought/traitsui) **v5.0 or above** however):

 ```python
 from traits.api import *